spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/palette-virtual-clusters.md

 ## Get Started

-To get started, refer to [Add Virtual Clusters to a Host Cluster](/clusters/palette-virtual-clusters/add-virtual-cluster-to-host-cluster).
+To get started, refer to [Add Virtual Clusters to a Cluster Group](deploy-virtual-cluster.md).

 ## Network Connectivity